keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

 This guide gives instructions for creating a new metrics provider.
 For these instructions,
 we define a sample provider called `placeholder`.
-The following steps are a starting point to create your own custom provider:
+The steps to create your own metrics provider are:
 <!-- markdownlint-disable MD007 -->

 1. Fork and clone the [Keptn repo](https://github.com/keptn/lifecycle-toolkit)